-As social beings, most of us feel the need for rewarding social contact and relationships.
-One common definition of loneliness is that it is the feeling we get when our need for this type of contact is not met.
+As social beings, most of us feel the need for social interaction and relationships.
+One common definition of loneliness is that it is the feeling we get when our need for social interaction is not fulfilled.

-However, loneliness is not the same as being alone.
+Loneliness is not the same as being alone.
 You might choose to be alone and live happily without much contact with other people.
-Or you may have lots of social contact, or be in a relationship or part of a family and still feel lonely.
+Conversely, you may experience lots of social interactions on a regular basis, or be in a relationship, or be part of a family, and still feel lonely.

 Loneliness can have a significant impact on your mental health.
 It can contribute to mental health problems, such as anxiety and depression.

 Having a mental health problem can also make you feel lonely.
-For example, your condition may mean that you find social contact difficult or that you find it hard to maintain friendships, or you may feel isolated because of stigma and discrimination.
+With social anxiety, for example, you may find social contact especially difficult or you may find it extremely hard to maintain interpersonal relationships.
+Alternatively, you may feel isolated because of stigma and discrimination against mental health problems.